JavierBaltar/chaos-engineering-getting-started/README.md

 The academic definition considers Chaos Engineering as the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

-Difference Between Chaos Engineering And Testing :

-When we develop an application, we pass it through various tests that include Unit Tests, Integration Tests, and System Tests.

-With Unit testing, we write a unit test case and check the expected behaviour of a component that is independent of all external components whereas Integration testing checks the interaction of individual and inter-dependant components.
-But even extensive testing does not provide us with a guaranteed error-free system because this testing examines only pre-defined and single scenarios.
-The results don't cover new information about the application, system behaviour, performance, and properties.
-This uncertainty increases with the use of microservice architectures, where the system grows with passing time.
+Chaos Engineering should not be confused with testing.
+Unit testing validates the expected behaviour of a component that is independent of all external components whereas integration testing checks the interaction of interdependant components.
+The uncertainty of complex systems such as microservices architectures requires a wider approach.

-Whereas in chaos, it generates a wide range and unpredictable outcome for experimenting on a distributed architecture to build confidence in the system’s capability and withstand turbulent conditions in production.
-Chaos Testing is a deliberate introduction of failure and faulty scenarios into our system to understand how the system will react and what could be its side effects.
-This type of testing is an effective method to prevent/minimize outages before they impact the system and ultimately the business.
+Chaos Engineering methodologies imply the deliberate introduction of faulty conditions into a system to understand how the system will react and what could be its side effects.

 ## **Chaos Engineering Principles**